Ukiah Adult SchoolUkiah Unified School District

 The vocational nursing program is dedicated to preparing students with the knowledge, skills, and values necessary to provide safe, competent, effective care in a variety of settings to the diverse population within our community.
 The faculty are committed to providing all students with the education needed to pass the NCLEX licensure exam and enter the health care workforce in our community.
 To this end, licensed and certificated staff assist students in understanding the course content and selecting learning experiences that meet individual needs and state requirements.
 Ongoing monitoring, close supervision, guidance, and evaluation by each instructor ensure that client safety and dignity are maintained at all times.

-STUDENTS' TERMINAL OBJECTIVES
+STUDENT TERMINAL OBJECTIVES

 The graduate will be able to: